Top Tips

 • Confidence: When you understand yourself better, you trust your decisions and intuition more.
 Decision confidence increased by 38% among consistent journalers (Journal of Positive Psychology, 2024).

-Don’t wait for the “perfect journal” or the “perfect time.”
-Start today with whatever you have.
-Your future, clearer self will thank you.
+Start today.
+Don’t wait for the perfect journal or time.
+Your future self will thank you.

 Related posts